 You're seeing this message because you're using an older version of Internet Explorer that is unsupported on our website.
 Please use these links to upgrade to a modern web browser that fully supports our website and protects your computer from security risks.

 Ph.D., Louisiana State University

 B.A., Loyola University New Orleans

 Dr. Kice has published articles in the POROI (Project on the Rhetoric of Inquiry) Journal, the Texas Speech Communication Journal Online, the Communication and Theatre Association of Minnesota Journal, and the Memphis Theological Seminary Journal.
-He also has a book chapter titled "Perceptions of Control: Open World Formats v.
-Online Multiplayer First Person Shooters" in Ctrl-Alt-Play: Essays on Control in Video Gaming, edited by Matthew Wysocki, due out in late 2012 with McFarland Press.
+He also has a book chapter in Matthew Wysocki's (2013) Ctrl-Alt-Play: Essays on Control in Video Gaming, and two additional book chapters forthcoming in 2015.